Thomas J. Fogarty: Other inventions

 Numerous sequel applications of Fogarty's catheter came about.
 The first balloon angioplasty, for example, was performed with a Fogarty catheter in 1965, and has led to over six hundred fifty thousand such operations per year.
 Fogarty has also modified his catheter to less invasive biopsy techniques.

 After completing his residency and becoming a cardiovascular surgeon, Fogarty continued to invent new medical devices.
 One of his most successful products is the Stent-Graft, which dealt with the difficult problem of abdominal aortic aneurysms (a term referring to a weakened blood vessel).
 The old method was to remove the bad part of a weakened blood vessel, but Fogarty's idea was to support it with an implant.
 He used a stent, a thin polyester tube that grabs onto the blood vessels.
 A catheter transports the stent to the weakened blood vessel, and once the balloon is inflated, the stent expands to the size of the blood vessel, and blood flows normally.

-Fogarty's other inventions include Fogarty surgical clips and clamps, which are used by cardiac and vascular surgeons to temporarily occlude vessels during surgery.
+Fogarty's other inventions include Fogarty surgical clips and clamps, which are used by cardiac and vascular surgeons to temporarily occlude (close down) blood vessels during surgery.
 Working with Warren Hancock, he is co-inventor of the Hancock tissue heart valve – the world's first porcine valve.

 Fogarty's own inventions and the many others that resulted from his original embolectomy catheter heavily influenced the way surgery was performed.
 Considered one of the pioneers of minimally-invasive surgery, Fogarty has said: "I had no concept that [non-invasive surgery] would reach the magnitude that it has."

-As a result of the embolectomy catheter and other inventions, Dr. Fogarty has won many prizes, including the Presidential National Medal of Technology and Innovation, the country's highest honor for achievement and leadership in advancing the fields of science and technology, in 2014; the National Medal for Technology and Innovation in 2012; and a Lifetime Achievement Award from the Advanced Medical Technology Association (AdvaMed) in 2015.
-He has published around 180 scientific articles and textbook chapters in the fields of general and cardiovascular surgery.
+As a result of the embolectomy catheter and other inventions, Dr. Fogarty won many prizes, including the Presidential National Medal of Technology and Innovation, the country's highest honor for achievement and leadership in advancing the fields of science and technology, in 2014; the National Medal for Technology and Innovation in 2012; and a Lifetime Achievement Award from the Advanced Medical Technology Association (AdvaMed) in 2015.
+He published around 180 scientific articles and textbook chapters in the fields of general and cardiovascular surgery.
 He served as president of the Society for Vascular Surgery from 1995 to 1996.

 Innovation and entrepreneurship

 Fogarty founded Fogarty Engineering, Inc. in 1980, to promote ideas for new medical devices, and has founded/co-founded and chaired the board for many business and research companies based on devices developed at the company.

 In 1993, with Mark Wan and Wilfred Jaeger, he founded Three Arch Partners, a venture capital fund to invest in new technology and medical devices.

-As a pioneer and supporter of innovation in medical technology, Fogarty has acquired over 160 patents for his medical work.
-He is associated with numerous medical technology companies and was appointed as an independent director to the Board of Pulse Biosciences in 2017.
-He is managing director of early-stage life science accelerator Emergent Medical Partners.
+As a pioneer and supporter of innovation in medical technology, Fogarty acquired over 190 patents for his medical work.
+He was associated with numerous medical technology companies and was appointed as an independent director to the Board of Pulse Biosciences in 2017.
+He was also a managing director of early-stage life science accelerator Emergent Medical Partners.